 - Fish out of Water.
 How the film plays it.
 Nancy is a wholesome 1950s girl, all penny loafers and cup cakes, transported to cynical modern LA.

-- Hollywood Law: Discussed by an actor playing a detective on a TV series set in the 1950s (Bruce Willis in a cameo) who notes they have police in the show give Miranda warnings, which didn't come about until 1966.
+- Hollywood Law: Discussed by Nancy and an actor playing a detective on a TV series set in the 1950s (Bruce Willis in a cameo) who notes they have police in the show give Miranda warnings, which didn't come about until 1966.

-- Honor Before Reason: Nancy will not drive over the posted speed limit, just one instance of her refusing to use the ends to justify the means.
+- Honor Before Reason: Nancy will not drive over the posted speed limit, which is just one instance of her refusing to use the ends to justify the means.
 "It's important to judge the ends and judge the means independently, in order to do what's right."